 For only United this Nation can remain standing, and Divided you will surely Fall!

-The future of the Republic depends upon YOU ALL.
+The future of this Republic depends upon YOU ALL.

-For ‘Ever mindful of the Future’ must be your creed,
+For ‘Ever mindful of the Future’ must be OUR creed,

 ~ Jacqueli C. Finley